 What Should A Marketing Strategy Contain – A Newbies’ Guide

 Under the current conditions, no enterprise can afford to operate without a clear perspective.
 On both short and long term.
-Therefore, your marketing strategy goes hand-in-hand with your business goals.
+Therefore, your strategy goes hand-in-hand with your business goals.

 - A sketch of your business goals;

 - Positioning the company in relation to the competition;

 - Price strategies, relative to those of competition;

 - Marketing tactics – channels and tools used;